HoangTuan110/.todo/drafts/embracing-php.md

 # Embracing PHP

-PHP is what a lot of people considers to be one of the worst designed programming language ever.
-But is it really that bad?
-Today I decided to learn PHP and Laravel, build some simple web apps, and see for myself how bad it is.
+PHP is a pretty special language to me.
+It is a programming language that I never actually learned and not wanting to learn because of its notorious reputation.
+But after reading this [post]() about new features in PHP and see it more positively, I decided to learn the language and see if all the bad things that had been assigned with it actually affects my experience.